- The University of Tartu belongs to the top 1% of the world's universities (Rankings and Surveys).

 - You will work with actual patients in Estonia's largest medical care provider, Tartu University Hospital.

 - You will learn the Estonian language to work in local hospitals.

-- After graduation, you can work as a doctor, enter postgraduate specialist medical training or a PhD programme in Medicine.
+- After graduation, you can work as a doctor, enter postgraduate specialist medical training or continue studying at the doctoral level.

 - 99% of Estonian doctors have graduated from the University of Tartu.